 If you find it difficult to find natural hairstyles, you know the struggle.
-Keeping your hair properly moisturized can sometimes seem impossible.
+Keeping your hair adequately moisturized can sometimes seem impossible.
 To make it worse, the conditioners you see at the store are either laced with harsh chemicals, or they’re all natural but way too expensive.
 What’s a girl to do? consider diy homemade leave-in conditioner.

 Finding Homemade Leave In Conditioners Online

 You make your own, that’s how.
 It isn’t hard to do, and the best part about making your homemade leave-in conditioner at home is that you can refine your recipe to work correctly for your specific type of hair.
 After a few batches, you’ll start to hone in on exactly what your hair needs.
 And trust us, once you find that perfect combination, there is no going back.
 To get you started, we’ve brought together three of the best homemade leave in conditioners.
 Pick one or try them all, but remember: don’t be afraid to experiment!

 Jojoba and Honey

 This is a nice light combination that is great for fine hair.
 Jojoba oil shares the closest properties with your natural oil, so it absorbs very readily into the hair for superior shine and natural softness.
 Honey also helps to promote softness, and also provides a light and sweet scent to your hair.
-The two base ingredients for this conditioner, coconut water and aloe vera juice, work together to strengthen your hair.
+The two base ingredients for this conditioner, coconut water, and aloe vera juice, work together to strengthen your hair.
 This is a very lightly scented conditioner, but if you want to add a little more flavor, you can mix it up with essential oil of your choice.

 - 1 cup coconut water